Inbibo/adonisfx_docs/docs/documentation/maya/simshape.md

 2. Select the mesh with the Simshape deformer.
 3. Go to the Edit Simshape submenu from the AdonisFX menu and press **Add Rest Collider**.

-!!!
-Note
+> [!NOTE]
-    - Avoid intersections between the collider and the rest mesh.
+> - Avoid intersections between the collider and the rest mesh.
-    - Colliders with high Level Of Detail will affect the simulation performance.
+> - Colliders with high Level Of Detail will affect the simulation performance.

 ### Remove Rest Collider